ndafatawa/jinja2-network-automation-guide/docs/16_project_structure.md

-# **18 – Production-Grade Project Structure & CI/CD Workflow**
+# **16 – Production-Grade Project Structure & CI/CD Workflow**

-This chapter explains how to take your automation from “lab level” to **real enterprise production standards**.
+This chapter explains how to take your automation from “lab level” to real enterprise production standards.

 It covers:

 - directory layout
 - data modeling
 - template organization
 - validation
 - rendering pipeline
 - Git workflow
 - CI/CD
 - compliance and drift detection
 - deployment (dry-run + push)
 - multi-vendor scalability

 This is the blueprint used by actual automation teams in Fortune 500 networks.

 ---

-# **18.1 Core Principles of a Production Automation Repository**
+# **16.1 Core Principles of a Production Automation Repository**

 A production project must follow these rules: